Lead glass

-Lead crystal glassware was formerly used to store and serve drinks, but due to the health risks of lead, this has become rare.
-One alternative material is modern crystal glass, in which barium oxide, zinc oxide, or potassium oxide are employed instead of lead oxide.
+Lead crystal glassware was formerly used to store and serve drinks, but the health risks of lead have made this use rare.
+An alternative material is modern crystal glass, in which barium oxide, zinc oxide, or potassium oxide are employed instead of lead oxide.

-In the European Union, labeling of "crystal" products is regulated by Council Directive 69/493/EEC, which defines four categories, depending on the chemical composition and properties of the material.
-Only glass products containing at least 24% of lead oxide may be referred to as "lead crystal".
-Products with less lead oxide, or glass products with other metal oxides used in place of lead oxide, must be labeled "crystalline" or "crystal glass".
+In the European Union, labelling of "crystal" products is regulated by Council Directive 69/493/EEC, which defines four categories, depending on the chemical composition and properties of the material.
+Only glass products containing at least 24% lead oxide may be referred to as "lead crystal".
+Products with less lead oxide, and glass products with other metal oxides used in place of lead oxide, must be labelled "crystalline" or "crystal glass".

 Properties

 The addition of lead oxide to glass raises its refractive index and lowers its working temperature and viscosity.
 The attractive optical properties of lead glass result from the high content of the heavy metal lead.
-The high atomic number of lead also raises the density of the material, since lead has a very high atomic weight of 207.2, versus 40.08 for calcium.
+Lead, whose density is more than seven times that of calcium, also raises the density of the glass.
 The density of soda glass is 2.4 g/cm3 or below, while typical lead crystal has a density of around 3.1 g/cm3 and high-lead glass can be over 4.0 g/cm3 or even up to 5.9 g/cm3.

-The brilliance of lead crystal relies on the high refractive index caused by the lead content.
+The brilliance of lead crystal arises from the high refractive index caused by the lead content.
 Ordinary glass has a refractive (n) of 1.5, while the addition of lead produces a range up to 1.7 or 1.8.
-This heightened refractive index also correlates with increased dispersion, which measures the degree to which a medium separates light into its component wavelengths, thus producing a spectrum, just as a prism does.
+This increased refractive index also correlates with increased dispersion, a measure of the degree to which a medium separates light into its component wavelengths, thus producing a spectrum of colors just as a prism does.
 Crystal cutting techniques exploit these properties to create a brilliant, sparkling effect as each cut facet in cut glass reflects and transmits light through the object.
 The high refractive index is useful for lens making, since a given focal length can be achieved with a thinner lens.
-However, the dispersion must be corrected by other components of the lens system if it is to be achromatic.
+However, the dispersion must be corrected by other components of the lens system if the lens is to be achromatic.

-The addition of lead oxide to potash glass also reduces its viscosity, rendering it more fluid than ordinary soda glass above softening temperature (about 600 °C), with a working point of 800 °C. The viscosity of glass varies radically with temperature, but that of lead glass is roughly two orders of magnitude lower than that of ordinary soda glasses across working temperature ranges (up to 1100 °C).
-From the glassmaker's perspective, this results in two practical developments.
-First, lead glass may be worked at a lower temperature, leading to its use in enamelling, and second, clear vessels may be made without trapped air bubbles with less difficulty than ordinary glasses, allowing the manufacture of perfectly clear, flawless objects.
+The addition of lead oxide to potash glass also reduces its viscosity, rendering it more fluid than ordinary soda glass above its softening temperature (about 600 °C), with a working point of 800 °C. The viscosity of glass varies radically with temperature, but that of lead glass is roughly two orders of magnitude lower than that of ordinary soda glasses across working temperature ranges (up to 1100 °C).
+From the glassmaker's perspective, this results in two practical effects.
+First, lead glass may be worked at a lower temperature, facilitating its use in enamelling; second, clear vessels may be made without trapped air bubbles with less difficulty than with ordinary glasses, allowing the manufacture of perfectly clear, flawless objects.